2025 UTME: Maths Teacher Who Rewrote JAMB Exam After Initially Scoring 317 Shares His New Result

-• The secondary school teacher displayed his first UTME result, which was released in April, showing he got 317 on aggregate
+• The secondary school teacher displayed his first UTME result, which was released in April, showing he had earned 317 on aggregate

-Ejikeme Nkemdirim David, a mathematics teacher in a primary and secondary school, has displayed his new UTME result on TikTok.
+Ejikeme Nkemdirim David, a secondary school mathematics teacher, has posted his new UTME result on TikTok.

-David, who tagged himself the youngest teacher due to his age, delighted in his resit performance and shared a video where he danced in an empty classroom.
+David, who tagged himself the youngest teacher due to his age, was delighted with his resit performance and shared a video of himself dancing in an empty classroom.

 Source: TikTok